 Let’s suppose that your server is only a couple of years old and simply needs more storage.
 Now, if the server is using a RAID storage, you will need to buy the hard drive of same model and replace the used hard drive.
 If it is not in a RAID form, the drives can be added manually using the storage controller.

 Similarly, if the server is slow for a few applications, you can add upgraded RAM Modules.
-Just be sure that the RAM being added is within the prescribed limit of the installed processor.
+Just be sure that the RAM is added is within the prescribed limit of the installed processor.
 When the limit exceeds, you will have to change the server processor.
 While buying a budget-friendly server processor, make sure it is compatible and provides robust performance.

 How Often Should You Upgrade Server?